-Under general supervision or direction of the Executive Director or Director of Educational Services, the Office Manager serves as office coordinator and secretary to the Executive Director, Director of Educational Services, and Director of Operations.
+Under general supervision or direction of the Executive Director or Director of Educational ServicesPrincipal, the Office Manager serves as office coordinator and secretary to the Executive Director, Director of Educational ServicesPrincipal, and Director of OperationsCoordinator of Administrative Services.
 Persons working in this position perform a wide variety of clerical and secretarial work for administrative staff.
 Duties may include, but are not limited to, the following: